Fremantle Stuff > people >

 WARD: On June 4, 1948, at Subiaco, Mary Jane, widow of Captain Francis Ward, of Fremantle, loving mother of Frank, George, Will, Rose (Mrs. W. Taylor), Myrtle (Mrs. Blythe) May (Mrs. Comley), Daisy (Mrs. Pittman, of Sydney), Lil (deceased) and Violet (deceased); aged 94 years.

-Many thanks to Robert Ward for an invaluable, comprehensive genealogy of Frank Ward's family.
+Many thanks to Robert Ward for an invaluable, comprehensive genealogy of Frank Ward's family, for most of the information above, and for the splendid photo.